vafakaramzadegan/EasyDraw/README.md

 A graphical library built for visual arts.
 EasyDraw is built on top of tkinter and has more functionalities.

 ## Prequisites
-EasyDraw requires Pillow to be installed. this can be done using:

-`$ python3 -m pip install --upgrade Pillow`

-for more information, read the instructions [here!](https://pillow.readthedocs.io/en/stable/installation.html)
+EasyDraw requires `Pillow` and `pyscreenshot`. these packages will be automatically installed along with EasyDraw.

 ## Installation
 EasyDraw can be installed with **pip**:

-`$ python3 -m pip install EasyDraw`
+`$ python3 -m pip install --upgrade EasyDraw`

+If you already have previous versions installed, running the above command automatically upgrades EasyDraw.

 ## Using EasyDraw
 EasyDraw helps you visualize your ideas easily on a 2D Canvas.